SouthernMethodistUniversity/intro/README.md

   * [What Is the Internet?
 YouTube](https://www.youtube.com/watch?v=Dxcc6ycZ73M&list=PLzdnOPI1iJNfMRZm5DDxco3UdsFegvuB7) [Watch all 8 short videos.]

 # **Required**
-* We will be basing in session discussion around the following posts. **Read and watch the video before this session.**
+* We will be basing in session discussion around the following posts. **Read the following post and watch the video before this session.**

 * ***[How Did They Make That? by Miriam Posner](https://miriamposner.com/blog/how-did-they-make-that/)***
 *  ***[How Did They Make That?
 The Video!by Miriam Posner](http://miriamposner.com/blog/how-did-they-make-that-the-video/)***